 MENA, Horn of Africa, local actors, security and development

 English, Arabic, conversational Dutch

-Raiman al-Hamdani is a visiting fellow at the European Council on Foreign Relations, and a researcher for ARK Group and the Yemen Polling Center.
-Hamdani’s academic and professional work is orientated around issues of security and development in the Middle East and North Africa.
-Hamdani has volunteered at schools for disabled children, worked in camps for internally displaced persons, and represented Yemen at the UN Department of Peacekeeping Operations.
-He holds an MA in international security from the American University in Cairo and an MA in development from SOAS University of London.
+Raiman al-Hamdani is a visiting fellow at the European Council on Foreign Relations, and a researcher for the Yemen Policy Center and ARK Group.
+Hamdani’s research and professional work is orientated around issues of security, stabilisation and development in the Middle East and North Africa.
+He has volunteered at schools for disabled children, worked in camps for internally displaced persons, and represented Yemen at the UN Department of Peacekeeping Operations.
+Hamdani holds an MA in international security from the American University in Cairo and an MSc in development from SOAS University of London.